jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 <!-- Slide: Bank teller vs. ATM.  and maybe vs. Venmo?? vs. Bitcoin??-->

-However, I believe we are poised to experience disruptive innovation in the mental health services that we provide and the methods by which they are provided.
+Conveniently, I believe we are now poised to experience disruptive innovation in the mental health services that we provide and the methods by which they are provided.

-I use the term disruptive innovation intentionally to signal the magnitude and nature of this potentially transformative change.
+I use the term **disruptive innovation** intentionally to signal the magnitude and nature of this potentially transformative change.

-Consider how a technological innovation, Wikipedia, replaced its predecessor, Encyclopedia Britannica, and radically changed our access to reference work.
+As a classic example, consider how a technological innovation, Wikipedia, replaced its predecessor, Encyclopedia Britannica, and radically changed our access to reference work.

-Better still, consider the disruptive innovation, the ATM.
+Better still, consider another disruptive innovation, the ATM.
 I am old enough to remember having to go to the bank on payday to have a bank teller deposit my paycheck and provide me with cash to use for my weekly purchases.
-And I remember the access and availability issues associated with getting to this bank within bankers hours; And planning for weekend spending, when I wouldn't have any access to the bank and my cash at all.
+And I remember the access and availability limitations associated with getting to the bank within bankers hours; And planning for weekend spending, when I wouldn't have any access to the bank or my cash at all.
 Now I have 24/7 access to cash through ATMs that can be found almost everywhere.
-And, of course, Venmo and similar digital payment technologies may soon provide further disruptive innovation
+And, of course, Venmo and similar digital payment technologies may soon provide further disruptive innovation to how we handle banking.

-Digital therapeutics, and in particular, digital therapeutics delivered on smartphones and made smarter by personal sensing, is poised to radically change, and
+I believe that digital therapeutics, and in particular, digital therapeutics delivered on smartphones and made smarter still by personal sensing technologies, are positioned to disruptive and improve mental health services.

 Will do this by targeting access, availability, affordability, and acceptablity of mental health services.

 ## Digital Therapeutics
 * Intervention and support apps delivered on smartphones
 * Available 24/7 without geographic constraints